Student Life & Services

 - Student Leadership Conference: TBD

-The application process for 2015-2016 Mentor’s has started.
-Click Here to fill out the application.
+The application process for 2015-2016 Mentor’s has ended.
+Good luck to all applicants!

 Mentors are dedicated students who possess strong leadership, communication, and team building skills and who take great pride in LIM College!
 Being a mentor is a great way to become involved, build your resume, and make new friends in the process!